There is something exceptionally raw and daring about the experience of hunting with a crossbow.

 Best Night Vision Crossbow Scope for Long Distant Shooting

-This night vision scope has a 1280x720 CMOS sensor that’s paired with a 1024x768 AMOLED display.
+This night vision scope has a 1280x720 CMOS sensor paired with a 1024x768 AMOLED display.
 The NV optic has a detection range of 550yds and a 2x to 4x digital zoom.
-There are up to 10 reticles for you to use and a wide FOV (field of view).
+There are ten reticles for you and a wide FOV (field of view).

-The budget-friendly Pulsar has what most entry-level scopes don’t have which is a built-in recorder and streaming capabilities.
+The budget-friendly Pulsar has what most entry-level scopes don’t have: a built-in recorder and streaming capabilities.
 There’s 16GB of internal storage where you can save your videos and pictures.